I remembered who I was as soon as I started meditating and honoring the power of presence.

 From tropical Miami to the French countryside in Provence, my childhood instilled: presence is precious.

 I was perfectly in my element swimming in the sea, admiring lizards roaming free.
-Designing tree houses, skipping French cobblestone paths, reading Roald Dahl, riding horses.
+Designing tree houses, skipping along French cobblestone paths, reading Roald Dahl, riding horses.
 Illustrating animals & storybooks, picking up peacock feathers & treasures, and playing make-believe.

 My most memorable moment was the day my little brother and I discovered abandoned ruins while hiking the mountain behind our home in France.
 We believed we found an ancient castle and the tunnel leading to Superman’s crystal cave.
 To this day, we’re enormously proud of the discovery :)